dnr12974/XSS-Attack-Detector/README.md

-# 🔐 Security Analysis Tools -URL Detection for XSS Attack 🚨
+# 🔐 Security Analysis Tools - URL Detection for XSS Attack 🚨
 Welcome to the Security Analysis Tools project!
 This project uses a comprehensive XSS detection mechanism to analyze and classify URLs as safe or potentially harmful.
 This tool helps detect malicious links, especially those attempting **Cross-Site Scripting (XSS) attacks**.

 ---------------------------